ConEmu/ConEmu.github.io/en/NewConsole.md

    u:"<user>:<pwd>" - specify user/pwd in args
-   w[0] - Enable [disable] ‘Overwrite’ mode in command prompt by default W:"<tabwallpaper>" - use specified wallpaper for the tab z - Don't use ‘Default terminal‘ feature for this command
+   w[0] - Enable [disable] ‘Overwrite’ mode in command prompt by default W:"<tabwallpaper>" - use specified wallpaper for the tab z - Don't use ‘Default terminal’ feature for this command
 ~~~